heliflight3d/heliflight-configurator/README.md

 ctn - primary author and maintainer of Baseflight Configurator from which Cleanflight Configurator project was forked.

-Hydra -  author and maintainer of Cleanflight Configurator from which this project was forked.
+Hydra -  author and maintainer of Cleanflight Configurator from which the Betaflight project was forked.

+Betaflight devs - From which this project was forked.